 You can delete your PII as well as Your Stuff at any time, and you can stop using Airstory Services at any time.
 Your Stuff is your stuff; to that end you can export your projects, notes, templates, and images at any time, as described here.

 Airstory provides you with features that allow you to communicate and collaborate with other users.
-Please note that once you delete your projects, notes, templates and images they will no longer be accessible to you or your collaborators who once shared access to those Airstory Services.
+Please note that once you delete your account you will no longer have access to your projects, notes, templates and images AND they will no longer be accessible to your collaborators who once shared access to those Airstory Services.

 Your PII may be transferred to, and maintained on, computers located outside of your state, province, country or other governmental jurisdiction.
 If you’re located outside the United States and choose to provide your PII to us, we may transfer your PII to the United States and process it there.

 Airstory is not directed to children under 13 and we do not knowingly collect PII from children under 13.
 If we learn that we have collected PII of a child under 13, we will take steps to delete such information from our files as soon as is practicable.

 Complaints & Contact Information

 200, 10158 103 St NW